Mardi Gras Massacre 1978 Review

 Of all the films that were banned in the United Kingdom during the Video-Nasty era of the eighties, Mardi Gras Massacre is probably the least notorious.
 It’s also one of the few that has remained on the rejection list, which isn’t because it’s extremely sickening or shockingly gory like so many of the titles that it shares its status with.
 It’s just that I doubt any distributor has had the heart (or the balls) to admit to wanting to resubmit it.
 The fact that it truly is a cinematic nightmare that’s so bad – well, It’s just bad – probably has quite a lot to do with the on-going abandonment.

-Despite the somewhat suggestive title, a cover picture showing a hooded killer about to murder a bikini-clad bimbo and various misleading plot summaries that describe a masked maniac stalking the Mardi Gras festival, surprisingly this isn’t a traditional stalk and slash flick and instead plays like a rip-off of Blood Feast from 1962.
-It does however have enough platitudes to be considered a proto-slasher, which is why I have included it here.
+Despite the somewhat suggestive title, a cover picture showing a hooded killer about to murder a bikini-clad bimbo and various misleading plot summaries that describe a masked maniac stalking the Mardi Gras festival, surprisingly this isn’t a traditional stalk and slash flick.
+Instead, it plays like a rip-off of 1962’s Blood Feast.
+It does however have enough ingredients to be considered a proto-slasher, which is why I have included it here.
 This would signal director Jack Weis’ last attempt at box office success and watching it through just once leaves it not too difficult to understand why.
-I’m betting – although I don’t know for sure – that this one emptied drive in theatres quicker than a terrorist bomb threat, creating a similar amount of disgust and animosity towards those responsible for the sudden evacuation.
+I’m betting – although I don’t know for sure – that it emptied drive in theaters quicker than a terrorist bomb threat, creating a similar amount of disgust and animosity towards those responsible for the sudden evacuation.